Updated February 20, 2020

 Dedicated physical, non-virtualized nodes that provide workload isolation with very predictable performance.
 Bare Metal Servers also provide an option for hosting software, which does not have licensing options conducive to virtual machines.

-Unlike Standard Cloud Servers and Hyperscale servers, which are virtualized and can dynamically scale, Bare Metal Servers have fixed CPU, RAM and storage configurations.
+Unlike Standard Cloud Servers, Bare Metal Servers have fixed CPU, RAM and storage configurations.
 Windows Server, RHEL, CentOS, and Ubuntu operating systems templates are available for Bare Metal Servers.
 Bare Metal Servers deploy in less than one hour and are accessed via Control portal or APIs.
 Customers control Bare Metal Servers via Control portal and the API, but do not have access to the IPMI (Intelligent Platform Management Interface) console directly.
 In the event that a customer inhibits CenturyLink access to the IPMI, network connectivity may be disabled.

 All local non-SSD storage associated with Bare Metal Servers are capable of being fully encrypted by Customer, and all SSD storage supports Instant Secure Erase (ISE) or is zeroed out after releasing a server.
 For storage supporting encryption by default, new encryption keys are automatically generated for Customer to use with each newly provisioned server.
 Encryption is controlled exclusively by the disk array controller and not within the OS or elsewhere.
 CenturyLink controls the encryption keys and each key is tied directly to the logical volume on the array controller.
 When the logical volume is deleted there is no recovery path as the associated key is destroyed at the same time by the array controller.
 Thus, the data is rendered unrecoverable as part of a routine rediscovery and provisioning process for servers being decommissioned.